 Chief Fire Officers Association

-A fire and rescue service, also called CFOA
+A professional body, also called CFOA

 Please note that the Chief Fire Officers Association is not subject to the FOI Act, so it may not reply to requests.